RamaNikita/Project-Game/Readme.md

 6. Press Play button in game to play again the game at same point.
 7. Press Restart button in game to restart the game at any point.

-Score: After every completed line, score will incresed by 10 points;
+Score: After every completed line, score will incresed by 10 points.

-Lines: After every completed line, lines will incresed by 1
+Lines: After every completed line, lines will incresed by 1.

 Level: Level will get changed after every 200 points of score.